heptarch/heptarch.github.io/drafts/demon.md

 by the London Pneumatic Despatch Company to do so---much more besides---considerable resources at my disposal, and so on.
 But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform velocity of rotation is maintained?
-I have some notions on how, by a combination of magnetism and cooling, we might apply some of these effects to corpuscular machines.
-But I lack the requisite expertise in chemistry.
-I remember you stating in your lectures on acoustics that you had studied with Kekulé."
+By a combination of magnetism and cooling, we might apply some of these notions to corpuscular machines, but I lack the requisite expertise in chemistry.
+I remember you stating in your lectures on acoustics that you had studied with Kekulé?"
 The notebook becomes suddenly clear: equations, engineering schematics, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.